How Stress Causes Insulin Resistance: Cortisol Effects

 Whenever blood sugar rises too high after having a meal the pancreas starts producing insulin and in response to insulin the liver starts storing the excessive glucose as glycogen, a starchy sugar.
 Glycogen is later released back into the blood stream to provide the energy in fasting periods.
 For this to happen, in response to blood glucose getting to low the pancreas stops secreting insulin and starts producing another hormone - glucagon.
 However, cortisol forces the liver to release glycogen 'over and above the plan' eleveating blood sugar even if there is enough in the blood stream for the moment.

 In the scope of cortisol-glucose relationship, muscle catabolosim is an unhealthy way of getting glucose for the body as a result of muscle protein breakdown.
 For this reason cortisol is also known as a catabolic hormone.
-Muscle catabolosim is often observed under stress caused by injury or burns, during infection, system inflammatory processes or even exhausting unbalanced workouts.
+Muscle catabolosim is often observed under stress caused by injury or burns, during infection, system inflammatory processes or even long exhausting unbalanced workouts.
 Other stressful situtations, including starving, may also put metabolism on catabolic rails.
 Prolonged catabolic process of this kind is perilous not just for the muscle but may also cause kidney damage.

 Inhibiting insulin production